If you are not a U.S. citizen, you face deportation following a Nevada conviction of either:

-- a felony DUI within five years of their admission to the U.S.
+- a felony DUI within five years of your admission to the U.S.,

 - a DUI that involves domestic violence.

-Otherwise, getting a misdemeanor DUI conviction in Nevada generally does not trigger immigration consequences for a non-citizen.
+Otherwise, getting a misdemeanor DUI conviction in Nevada generally does not trigger immigration consequences.

 In this article, our Las Vegas, Nevada DUI defense lawyers discuss:

-- 1. Can a DUI get an alien deported from the U.S.?
+- 1. Can a DUI get me deported?

 - 2. Is DUI a “crime involving moral turpitude”?